tiipotto/tii/README.md

 This part is pretty much standardized so there is no need for much flexibility here.

 ### Request routing
-The most complex part of Humpty.
+The most complex part of Tii.
-Humpty takes inspiration from Java's excellent Jetty Http Server and the Java JAX-RS Web Application Standard but applies a rust spin to it.
+Tii takes inspiration from Java's excellent Jetty Http Server and the Java JAX-RS Web Application Standard but applies a rust spin to it.

 When a request is received by HTTP processing and validated then it is passed to 1 or more `Router`s.